DentalCare Logo

 Reporting a Suspected Trafficking Situation/Victim

-The key point to understand is the dental professional has a legal obligation to report SUSPECTED child abuse.
+The key point to understand is that the dental professional has a legal obligation to report SUSPECTED child abuse.
 The need to protect children supersedes all other concerns.
 You can be charged legally if you do not report suspected child abuse.
 Human trafficking of minors is child abuse and has to be reported when recognized, or when there is suspicion of trafficking.
-This is a public health issue20
+This is a public health issue.20 The importance of documentation should not be overlooked since this may be evidence used in a legal case.
+Having a co-worker document and acknowledge your findings is needed.
+If physical abuse is suspected, images that support your findings is crucial.

 By having the entire office educated about human trafficking, specific protocol should be in place.
 Contacting the local authorities and knowing specific phone numbers is crucial.
 Using 911 and asking for the specific local people trained in human trafficking that you have already established contact with, will allow the best individuals to intervene.
 Suggesting that the police arrive in plain clothes without sirens promotes less chance of an over-reaction of all those involved.30